 Tips to make the best Vegan Gluten-Free Oat & Quinoa Waffles

-- I like using either a high powered blender (I use a Vitamix) to create the flour base for this recipe.
-Alternatively, you could use a food processor, however, I find it doesn’t quite create the same flour-like texture needed.
+- A high powered blender works really well (I use a Vitamix) to create the flour base for this recipe.
+Alternatively, you could use a food processor, however, I find it doesn't quite create the same flour-like texture needed.

 - If your waffle iron is cast iron (or not non-stick coated), add a small brushing of oil to the surface to prevent the waffles from sticking.